SoftwareAG/c8y-docs/content/thin-edge/thin-edge-architecture-bundle/thin-edge-json.md

 Any data can be forwarded to the connected cloud-provider as well, by publishing the data to some standard topics.

 All topics with the prefix `tedge/` are reserved by `thin-edge.io` for this purpose.
-To send measurements to `thin-edge.io`, the measurements represented in Thin Edge JSON format can be published to the `tedge/measurements` topic.
+To send measurements to `thin-edge.io`, the measurements represented in Thin-Edge JSON format can be published to the `tedge/measurements` topic.
 Other processes running on the thin-edge device can subscribe to this topic to process these measurements.

-If the messages published to this `tedge/measurements` topic is not a well-formed Thin Edge JSON, then that message won’t be processed by `thin-edge.io`, not even partially, and an appropriate error message on why the validation failed will be published to a dedicated `tedge/errors` topic.
+If the messages published to this `tedge/measurements` topic is not a well-formed Thin-Edge JSON, then that message won’t be processed by `thin-edge.io`, not even partially, and an appropriate error message on why the validation failed will be published to a dedicated `tedge/errors` topic.
 The messages published to this topic will be highly verbose error messages and can be used for any debugging during development.